 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Esophageal Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this entire guide.

 About the esophagus

 The esophagus is a 10-inch long, hollow, muscular tube that connects the throat to the stomach.
-It is part of a person’s gastrointestinal (GI) tract.
+It is part of a person’s gastrointestinal (GI) tract, also called the digestive system.
 When a person swallows, the walls of the esophagus squeeze together to push food down into the stomach.

 About esophageal cancer